Some consumers refer to GU10 LED bulbs as spotlights but a spotlight is a light fitting, or more accurately a luminaire.

 Integrated vs Non Integrated

-Integrated LED spotlights such as the TCP Lighting range have a built in LED light source.
+Integrated LED spotlights have a built in LED light source.
 Integrated LED spotlights have become cheaper to buy in recent times.
 They come with everything you need and are easier to order.
 You don’t have to worry about purchasing a separate lamp that might not be compatible with the fitting.

 One of the downsides of an integrated fixture is that the LED is non replaceable, if it ever fails or reaches the end of its life you’ll need to replace the entire fitting.
 This can be particularly difficult with a spotlight as replacing it will involve rewiring and getting a replacement fitting that matches.